-Labs/Assignments/Quizzes: 25%

-Project #1: Milestone 1 (5%), Milestone 2 (10%)

-Project #2: Milestone 1 (5%), Milestone 2 (5%), Milestone 3 (15%)

-Participation: 10% Midterm: 10% Final: 15%
+Labs/Assignments/Quizzes: 25% Project #1: Milestone 1 (5%), Milestone 2 (10%) Project #2: Milestone 1 (5%), Milestone 2 (5%), Milestone 3 (15%) Participation: 10% Midterm: 10% Final: 15%

 Assignments will generally be incorporated into lab assignments.
 At least two programming quizzes will be given.
-The first one on October 7 will not affect your grade.
+The first one will not affect your grade.
 It is simply to determine what you already know.
 Additional quizzes may be given.

-The midterm exam will be given on Thursday, October 26 during the lecture time.
-The final exam will be according to the university final exam schedule (see the course schedule).
+Midterm and final exams will be given.
+See the course schedule for times and dates.
 The exams will be written, but may also contain an on-line programming component.
 The exams will be closed book/notes/friends/web.